Business analysis in IT-sector

 While building the Swim Lane Diagram it is necessary to take into consideration the various factors.

 Carefully analyze current business processes, define the product peculiarities and classify the problem.
 This will help you get the big picture about the way information is currently processed and why.
-Then, define all the people, interested in the project realization, the key influencing points
+Then, define all the people, interested in the project realization, the key influencing points, and elements, gather on the meeting with experts and discuss each project detail - otherwise, you will be never able to predict customer’s expectations about the ultimate result.

 Use Cases examples